theo-keyzer/Core-gen/python/python.md

 The variable `${._type)` is the type of the node for the actor.

 `That json.` will loop the items where `That json`, is the json object.
-`That json.menu` is the items of menu.
+`That json.menu` is the dict of menu.

 On that node, `Its . list_act2` loop through the dict, and `Its . list_act5`, the list.
 For dicts, the `._key` is the dict name and `${.}` the value.